awsdocs/amazon-opensearch-service-developer-guide/doc_source/monitoring-events.md

      "event":"Disk Throughput Throttle",
      "status":"Warning",
      "severity":"Medium",
-     "description":"Your domain is experiencing throttling as you have hit disk throughout limits.
+     "description":"Your domain is experiencing throttling due to instance or volume throughput limitations.
                     Please consider scaling your domain to suit your throughput needs.
 Please refer to the documentation for more information."
   }
 }